strudelAndCoffee/mini-game-arcade/README.md

 # Mini Game Arcade

 The initial stage of this project is to hold all of the games that I have been building as practice in game development.
-Most, if not all of these games are coded in JavaScript, so they can be played on your web browser.
+Most, if not all of these games are coded in JavaScript, HTML, and CSS, so they can be played on your web browser, and require no dev dependencies.

+Most of the games I have coded thus far have been from coding along to tutorial videos from various developers I follow on YouTube.
+While I am the first to admit that following a tutorial is not the same as figuring it out on your own, I am still proud of all of the hours I have put into these projects. _I never copy/paste another developer's code._ I have learned enough already to begin tackling more complex subjects like graphics on my own, so I hope to have more of my original projects to show off soon!

-This repository is a work in progress, but I plan to deploy it once I have built enough games and am happy with the UX!
+The primary hosting site is still a work in progress, but I plan to deploy it once I have built enough games and am happy with the UX.
+Stay tuned...

 ## Current Games